Weltraumschaf/blog.weltraumschaf.de/content/blog/Failure_Modes_in_Scrum.md

 ---
-title: "Failure Modes in Scrum"
+title: Failure Modes in Scrum
-description: "Nice talk about failure modes in Scrum from Østergaard."
+description: Nice talk about failure modes in Scrum from Østergaard.
 date: 2010-03-18T09:42:24+01:00
-tags: ["Scrum"]
+tags:
+  - Scrum
-categories: ["Agile"]
+categories: Agile
-authors: "Sven Strittmatter"
+authors: Sven Strittmatter
 ---

 Nice  [speak][1]  from  Jens  Østergaard  about failure  modes  in  Scrum.
 What